Presented by Opera Australia

 Opera on the Beach is an open-air event.
 The venue and the stage are completely uncovered.
 The special nature of this event will be appreciated by visitors from all over the world who understand that there is a certain risk of bad weather.
 Opera Australia and Bleach* Festival is therefore committed to going ahead with a performance of Opera on the Beach even in doubtful weather conditions.

 The performance will only be cancelled if the weather poses a threat to the safety of performers or the audience.
-Cancellation will occur in the event of heavy rain and strong winds as Opera Australia and Bleach* Festival acknowledges that the comfort and safety of the audience and its performers are paramount.
+Cancellation will occur in the event of heavy rain and/or strong winds as Opera Australia and Bleach* Festival acknowledges that the comfort and safety of the audience and its performers are paramount.

 From the iconic Surfers Paradise beach to the sophisticated dining precincts of Main Beach and Broadbeach and out to the lush, green Hinterland, there’s a new experience waiting for you at every turn on the Gold Coast.

 Download our useful Visitor Info and Maps to help plan your visit to the Gold Coast.

 Check out visitgoldcoast.com for more information about things to do and see on the Gold Coast.